Digital Support & Study Space

 Electronic Resource Access

-When you are on the Cornell Tech campus you will connect automatically to most library resources.
-When you’re off-campus, use the links in this guide or start your search at the Engineering Library, the Management Library, or the Law Library websites for full access to all databases, online journals, article texts, and other resources requiring a Cornell subscription.
+On the Cornell Tech campus, you will connect automatically to most Cornell University Library resources.
+When off-campus, use the links in this guide for full access to all library databases, online journals, article texts, and other resources requiring a subscription.
 When you click on subscription-only resources, you’ll be prompted for your NetID and password to begin two-factor authentication.

-As a Cornell student, you have access to thousands of ebooks via services like Overdrive, Springer, Wiley, and other platforms.
-When you search for a book in the library catalog, select "Online" from the results screen to filter for ebooks.
+Thousands of ebooks are available through services like Overdrive, Springer, Wiley, and other platforms.
+When you search for a book in the Cornell University Library catalog, select "Online" from the results screen to filter for ebooks.